Mylaana/AresExpedition/README.md

 Builder: Disabled card appear buildable (visually only) when card selection active
 Adding forest point via event doesnt add VP
 DRAW QUERY/RESULT are not 'saved' in eventstate, resulting in card disapearing if client refresh after draw
+Events related to card played not savec in eventstate (see a card with oceanflip/draw and put this event on top then refresh)

 ## Must have for v1 :